ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    Hello World!! from the frontend.
    Connection to the backend failed as there is no backend defined yet.
    ```
-3. For secured browsing, you can also browse the application with `HTTPS.`
+3. For secured browsing, you can also browse the application with `HTTPS`.
 <!--4.
 List the pods of the service and notice that it has a running pod
    ```sh
    kubectl get pods --watch